jerps/Yagols/README.md

   * Click current position (x,y) to go to position 0,0.

-  * Click P to add a pattern to the universe by pasting RLE formatted text into a text box.
+  * Click P to see instructions or add a pattern to the universe by pasting RLE formatted text

 <br>